-Lectures and exercises according to 6 hours per week.
+Lectures and exercises equivalent to 6 hours per week.

-It is a compulsory field course of 3-4 days, and two compulsory 1-day excursions, one in March collecting snow data and one in May.
-The field activities are together with the course GEO2330.
+There is a compulsory field course of 3-4 days, and two compulsory 1-day excursions, one in March collecting snow data and one in May.
+The field activities are conducted together with the course GEO2330 – Hydrology.
 A field report must be written from the field course, and this counts towards the final grade.

 Language of examination